For Domestic Applicants

 - Fastweb!: Search engine for various scholarship opportunities.

 - Foundation Center: Search engine for fellowships, grants and scholarships.

 - Hispanic Scholarship Fund: The HSF Scholarship is designed to assist students of Hispanic heritage obtain a college or graduate degree.

-- The HORIZONS Scholarship: The HORIZONS Scholarship encourages women to pursue careers related to national security/defense interests of the United States and to provide development opportunities to women already working in those fields.
-Applicants must be a U.S. citizen and currently enrolled at an accredited university or college full-time or part-time.
+- WID Scholar Program: This scholarship through Women in Defense (WID) encourages women to pursue careers related to national security/defense interests of the United States and to provide development opportunities to women already working in those fields.
+Applicants must be a U.S. citizen and be currently enrolled or expecting to enroll in the following term.
 Applicants must also demonstrate financial need, have a minimum GPA of 3.25, and demonstrate interest in national security.

 - The John Gyles Education Awards: The John Gyles Education Awards are available for full-time students in all fields of study.
 Criteria other than strictly academic ability and financial need are considered in the selection process.
 Selected students will receive up to $3,000.
 Full Canadian or American citizenship is a requirement and a minimum GPA of 3.5 is required.